-More than 71,000 people within 8-10 km exclusion zone from Mount Agung are currently living in evacuation centres as of the evening of 14 December, according to latest government data.
-The volcano’s alert status was subsequently raised to level 4 or Awas from level 3 or Siaga.
+More than 26,000 people within the 6-km exclusion zone from Mount Agung are currently living in evacuation centres as of the evening of 24 January, according to latest government data.
+The volcano’s alert status was raised to level 4 or Awas from level 3 or Siaga.

 Our current priority is to distribute respirator masks to evacuees affected by ashfall from the volcano.
 However, due to the evolving nature of this emergency, this may change as the funds raised are directed to meet the immediate needs of evacuees.

 To date, the relief effort has raised $132,990.
 This is thanks to the support of 908 donors who contributed either money or goods.
 The funds have been used to purchase and deliver more than 40 truckloads of emergency items including hygiene kits, food items, blankets, sleeping mats, tarpaulins, sanitary pads and other critical supplies across 21 evacuation points in Bangli, Buleleng, Tabanan, and Karangasem regencies.
 We have also supported the well-being of 60 cows in Sidemen that had been moved out of the red zone.